dev-shadoww/learning_programming_languages/learning_nodejs.md

 - `^` - Accept patches in Minor releases,
 - `~` - Only accept patch releases,
 - `*` - include all versions

+## Back-End Development

+The `Client-Server Architecture` is where a `Client` makes a request, and the `Server` responds with a response.